 DHS determination – No

-AMHD will submit a written notification to the Provider Organization Applicant with recommendations identifying the key factors to be addressed before they resubmit a new ADT Application.
+BHD will send a written notification to the Provider Organization Applicant with recommendations identifying the key factors to be addressed before they resubmit a new ADT Application.

 Step 6 – Required On-site Review of the Implementation of ADT

-New or expanding ADT Provider Organizations must schedule an on-site review with DHS-AMHD ADT Program Consultant within 6-9 months after being approved.
-Failure to schedule an on-site review will impact the approval of the ADT Provider organization and the ability to expand future ADT services or service locations.
+New or expanding ADT Provider Organizations must schedule a Qualitative review with BHD within 6-12 months after being approved.
+Failure to schedule a Qualitative review will impact the approval of the ADT Provider organization and the ability to expand future ADT services or service locations.

-The on-site review is conducted at the new or expanded service location and includes the following components:
+An on-site review may be conducted at new or expanded service locations and includes the following components:

 - Individual interviews with the mental health professional clinical supervisor, clinical staff associated with group psychotherapy and auxiliary staff associated with group rehabilitative services

 - Individual interviews with a maximum of three adults engaged in ADT